-Department President Grace Higgins: Commander Locke and Members of the Sons of Union Veterans of the Civil War.
-I don't believe that Mrs. Owen knew when she appointed me as one of the members of this Greetings Committee the honor she was giving me.
+Department President Grace Higgins: Commander Locke and Members of the Sons of Union Veterans of the Civil War, I don't believe that Mrs. Owen knew when she appointed me as one of the members of this Greetings Committee the honor she was giving me.
 As Department President I bring you greetings from the State of Illinois.
-Department President I bring you greetings from the State of Illinois.
 I am not a daughter of a veteran.
-My dear father-in-law was a veteran and through my marriage to his son I became a member of the Auxand through my marriage to his son I became a member of the Auxiliary.
+My dear father in law was a veteran and through my marriage to his son I became a member of the Auxiliary.
 Today as I watched the parade I couldn't help but think that the Sons of Union Veterans were fast taking up the work of the Grand Army of the Republic and as members of your Auxiliary it now is our privilege to work shoulder to shoulder with you to perpetuate in the hearts of the American youth the principles and ideals of our fathers.